 Nunavut Raven Logistics Inc. (NRLI) Relationships:

 NRLI is an IBM World Partner with an exclusive development agreement with IBM and partners for Nunavut, NWT, Yukon and east coast provinces of Canada including NFLD, NB, NS and P.E.I.

 NRLI provides, through the IBM’s- World Partner Agreement, access to thousands of solutions that can be woven together to create millions of potential customized solutions.
 With I.O.T. services, NRLI can leverage this access to create solutions using sensors provided or developed by our 2nd strategic partner, Arrow Electronics Inc. a Fortune 200 company.

 NRLI’s goal is to recognize opportunities to solve “Real World” problems now!
 We specifically look for solutions that apply to the challenges of the Arctic and the unique challenges it presents.
 Once NRLI has recognized a problem and has completed an analysis, we consult with SIA Innovations our 3rd partner to craft a solution and through a design thinking process establish a “vetted” solution or wire frame for proposal to the client.

 NRLI then works continuously with the client through the entire process.
 From conception to delivery including implementation/ deployment / maintenance / upgrades and continued support.

 Our first proposed solution is “Arctic Chef – Certified!” as provided in the previous documentation.
-We look forward to working with Arctic College to play a part in this solution as well as future recognized opportunities available where Arctic College and NRLI would work together to tackle future challenges presented by the adaptation to Industry 4.0.

-More information on our partners is listed below: International Business Machines Corp. is an information technology company, which provides integrated solutions that leverage information technology and knowledge of business processes.
+We look forward to working with Arctic Stakeholders to play a part in this solution as well as future recognized opportunities available where NRLI would work together with customers to tackle future challenges presented by the adaptation to Industry 4.0.More information on our partners is listed below: International Business Machines Corp. is an information technology company, which provides integrated solutions that leverage information technology and knowledge of business processes.
 It operates through the following segments: Cognitive Solutions, Global Business Services, Technology Services & Cloud Platforms, Systems, and Global Financing.
 The Cognitive Solutions segment comprises a portfolio of capabilities that help IBM's clients to identify actionable insights and inform decision making for competitive advantage.
 It includes Watson, a cognitive computing platform that has the ability to interact in natural language, process amounts of big data, and learn from interactions with people and computers.
 This segment consists of Solutions Software, which provides the basis for many of the company's strategic areas including analytics, security and social; and Transaction Processing Software, which includes software that primarily runs mission-critical systems in industries such as banking, airlines and retail.
 The Global Business Services segment provides clients with consulting, application management and global process services.
 The Technology Services & Cloud Platforms segment provides comprehensive IT infrastructure and platform services that create business value for clients.
 The Systems segment provides clients with innovative infrastructure platforms to help meet the requirements of hybrid cloud and enterprise AI workload

 .

 Arrow Electronics, Inc., incorporated on November 20, 1946, is a provider of products, services and solutions to industrial and commercial users of electronic components and enterprise computing solutions.
 The Company has a portfolios of product offerings available from various electronic components and enterprise computing solutions suppliers, coupled with a range of services, solutions and tools.
 The Company's segments include the global components business; the global enterprise computing solutions (ECS) business, and corporate business segment.
 The Company distributes electronic components to original equipment manufacturers and contract manufacturers through its global components business segment.
 Through global ECS business segment, it provides enterprise computing solutions to value-added resellers.